(Last updated on August 5, 2024.)

 Tools|Change Note Names and Pitches from Lyrics (Koto and Sangen)

-(Note: Specification will be changed in the future versions.
+(Note: Specification will be changed in future versions.
 Please wait for these versions for practical uses.)

 This tool command changes note names to ones denoted in the lyrics.
 Pitches are also changed accordingly.

-This command may be useful when you want to input existing Koto or Sangen scores and make JapoScore scores as well as preaparing scores in staff note.
+This command may be useful when you want to input existing Koto or Sangen scores and make JapoScore scores as well as preparing scores in staff notes.

-(1) From an existing Koto or Sangen score, prepare staff note score with notes with correct time durations (beats or rythms) and with arbitray picthes in MuseScore.
+(1) From an existing Koto or Sangen score, prepare a staff note score with notes with correct time durations (beats or rhythms) and with arbitrary pitches in MuseScore.

 (2) Input note names of Koto or Sangen in lyrics.
 Then, export to a MusicXML file.